 Women have made strides in achieving gender equality in Chilean business and politics, more so than in many South American countries.
-However, there is still an element of machismo evident in the business culture.
+That said, there is still an element of machismo evident in the business culture.

 A firm handshake and direct eye contact are appropriate when greeting Chilean business associates.
 Expats should use a person’s title and last name when greeting them.
 If unfamiliar with their title, it's best to use "Señor" or "Señora".

 Business culture in Chile

 Chile has a well-educated population with a high literacy rate.
 As such, expats doing business in Chile will likely be working with highly qualified individuals, many of whom would have been educated abroad, travel internationally and can speak English.

 Business culture in Chile is formal and conservative.
 Appearance is important, as are status and respect.
 Business structures are hierarchical and decisions are made at the top, so it’s helpful to hold meetings with top-level executives first.
 When speaking Spanish, formal language and pronouns should be used when addressing colleagues and superiors.

 Chileans prefer to conduct business face to face and build long-lasting trustworthy personal relationships.
 Meetings will often start with polite social talk, asking about an associate’s personal life and family.
 Business is done between people rather than companies and, as such, concluding business in Chile could take some time.
 Expats should exercise patience and be prepared to invest time in building business relationships.

 Dos and don’ts of business in Chile

 - Do be on time for meetings

 - Do attempt to build personal relationships and be prepared for small talk before getting down to business with Chilean associates

 - Do maintain eye contact when conversing with Chilean business associates

 - Don't talk about politics or human rights during business meetings